 This can help make your bot-building process easier and save you a lot of time.
 If your chatbot only has minor differences between the flows, you can make copies of the original flow and edit those differences.
 You’re good to go, such as when you want to create the same flow or even bot but in different languages.

 This also helps you create drafts easier and enhance your flow when you’re testing the flows.

 Click on the small menu on the top right of the chatbot square.

 Within Playground, click on the Copy icon.

 Once you copy your bot, flow, or folder, don’t forget to edit the name so you can differentiate between the original and the copy when editing the content.

 You can click this button on the top right of your Playground at any time to instantly start a conversation with your chatbot through Messenger so you can hands-on test the chatbot.

-Needless to say, you need to have connected your chatbot to a Facebook page in order for you to be able to test it.
+Needless to say, you need to have connected your chatbot to a Facebook page for you to be able to test it.